 An account in the name of one person is also referred to as a “single ownership” Account.
 The Account owner of such an Account is the only person who has the right to authorize withdrawals from the Account, unless we permit the Account owner to designate an agent or attorney-in-fact to the Account.
 Holding such an Account, by itself, creates no additional ownership rights nor survivorship.
 In almost all instances this type of Account will pass, on the death of the owner, through the estate of the Account owner.

 If you open a joint Account, any or all of the joint owners can make deposits or withdrawals.
-When we do business involving a joint Account, we can act on the written instructions of any one or more of the joint owners.
-We will accept phone transfers between accounts within our Bank as long as the funds are collected and the person initiating the transfer request is an authorized signer or Account owner on the Account to be debited.
+All funds deposited to a joint Account shall be owned by all joint owners.
+When we do business involving a joint Account, we can act on the instructions of any one or more of the joint owners.
+We will accept phone transfers between Accounts within our Bank as long as the funds are available and the person initiating the transfer request is an authorized signer or Account owner on the Account to be debited.
 We will continue to follow these instructions until we receive written notice to change them.
 Any transactions that occur before we receive written notice of a change of instructions will be binding on all joint owners.
 We have the right to endorse any checks, drafts, or other orders for the payment of money made out to any of the joint owners.
 Once endorsed we can deposit them into the joint Account, or you can endorse them for deposit by using a stamp to show a general endorsement for the Account.
 You agree that any money in this Account can be paid to any one or more of the joint owners, whether or not the other owners are alive at the time of the payment.
 If we make a payment following these rules, you release us from liability.
 You agree that it is your intention to create a joint tenancy with the right of survivorship (a form of ownership) in this Account and that if one or more of the joint owner(s) die(s), his or her interest in the Account passes to the remaining owners.
 Note: Once a joint Account is opened, one owner cannot remove another from the title of the account, except in the case of a deceased joint Account owner.

 For an Account established by or for a minor, the Bank reserves the right to require the minor Account owner to have a parent/guardian joint Account owner who is at least eighteen (18) years of age who shall be jointly and severally liable to the Bank for any returned item, overdraft, or unpaid charges or amounts on such Account.
 The Bank may make payment of funds directly to the minor without regard to his or her minority upon consent of the parent/guardian joint owner.
 The signature card will serve as the consent in regard to withdrawals by the minor.
 The Bank has no duty to inquire of the use or purpose of any transaction by the minor or joint Account owner.